ZHaskell/docs/Z-IO/Network.md

     -- flushBuffer bo
 ```

-Z.Haskell provides many tools to deal with the streaming nature of TCP protocol(and many other streaming devices such as IPC and Files).
+Z.Haskell provides many tools to deal with the streaming nature of TCP protocol (and many other streaming devices such as IPC and Files).
 In the next section, we will introduce the `BIO`, a more high-level streaming API.

 # UDP

-UDP is differet from IPC or TCP in that it's a message protocol rather than a streaming one.
-There're no `Input/Output` instances for `UDP` type.
-Instead, Z-IO directly provide message reading & writing functions for UDP:
+UDP is different from IPC or TCP in that it's a message protocol rather than a streaming one.
+There are no `Input/Output` instances for the `UDP` type.
+Instead, Z-IO provides message reading & writing functions for UDP directly:

 ```haskell
 -- | Initialize a UDP socket.